The legal stuff every Virtual Assistant needs to know

 4. An Associate Agreement

-In addition to a DPA, Virtual Assistants who outsource work to other VAs also need an Associate Contract in place to protect all parties.
+In addition to a DPA, Virtual Assistants who outsource work to other VAs need an Associate Contract to protect all parties.

 The Associate DPA is also for GDPR compliance and basically confirms that the Data Sub-Processor (your Associate) is handling all personal data with the right permission and is storing that data securely.

-It also serves as proof that you are living up to your own DPA requirements with your client (the Controller).
+It also serves as proof that you are meeting your DPA requirements with your client (the Controller).

 6. A Data Breach Notification template

-In the unfortunate event that personal data that you (or your client) holds is compromised in a data breach, in accordance with GDPR you need to notify the ICO and provide details of the incident.
+In the unfortunate event that personal data that you (or your client) hold is compromised in a data breach, you need to notify the ICO and provide details of the incident in accordance with GDPR.

 This template saves you the hassle of finding one during an already stressful situation.